ccolon/disrupt-supply-chain-model/README.md

 By setting the parameter `input_folder` to, say, `tanzania_2020`, the model will read the input files from the corresponding directory, following the filepaths.

-Each directory should have the following subdirectories
+Each input directory should have the following subdirectories
 - Demand
 - Disruption (optional)
 - Supply
 - Trade
 - Transport

+E.g.,
+- input
+  - cambodia
+    - Demand
+      - *input files*
+    - Supply
+      - *input files*
+    - Trade
+      - *input files*
+    - Transport
+      - *input files*

 For each simulation, a subfolder is automatically created in the `output` folder, in a subdirectory with the same name as the `input_folder`, e.g., `tanzania_2020`, and filled with the output files.
 E.g.,
 - output